The combination of a master's degree and Peace Corps will give you the skills and the experience to make a real

 Scholarships Available to PCMI Students

-Returned PCMI students are guaranteed a scholarship covering at least 50% of their tuition for their final semester of study.
+Returned PCMI students are guaranteed a scholarship covering 50% of their tuition for their final semester of study.
 The scholarship is dependent upon successful completion of the Peace Corps assignment.
 Please note that this scholarship replaces any other merit scholarship from the Institute.
 Students may also apply for financial aid for their studies at the Institute prior to Peace Corps service.

 Admission Requirements & Applications

 Prospective students need to apply to the Institute and Peace Corps separately.

 1. Apply to the Institute: